SiwarutFeemJullaprom/FRA502-LAB-6702/README.md

-# LAB2 - Eater vs. Killer: Spawn–Forage–Pursuit (SFP) with RViz2 and Turtlesim+
+# LAB3 - Eater vs. Killer: Spawn–Forage–Pursuit (SFP) with RViz2 and Turtlesim+

 An interactive lab implementing user-spawned “pizza” targets, service-driven turtle lifecycle management, and RViz2 click-to-pose evasion/pursuit behaviors using `turtlesim`.

 ## Important Notes
-- Complete all of this and **commit your work by 16:00 26 AUG 2025 GMT+7**.
+- Complete all of this and **commit your work by 16:00 2 SEP 2025 GMT+7**.
 - Ensure you submit your Git link in Google Classroom.
 - During the lab, you can access the internet as usual, but all Generative AI, including VSCode's Copilot and others, are prohibited.
 - Submissions are based on **the time of the last commit**.